Yes, Apple iCloud Wasn’t Breached. The Problem Is Actually Much Deeper

 A Different Kind of Victim Blaming

 But there has also been a different kind of victim blaming, where the judgment of those hacked is being questioned, and the responsibility for the breach itself is being put on them.
 Yesterday, it was reported that there is evidence of a massive breach at Home Depot, one that could be bigger than the Target breach.
 So should everyone whose information was stolen be told “Well, serves you right for shopping there with a credit card”?
 If someone breaks into a house and steals the owners valuables, should we blame the owners for having the audacity to keep such items in their home?
 Then why are we blaming these celebrities?
 Given their public stature, I’d be willing to bet that they all have passcodes enabled on their phones (unlike a significant chunk of the public that’s throwing scorn their way).
 And like all those people shopping at Home Depot and Target, they have reasonable expectations of security from their service providers (in this case Apple and the mobile carriers).
 And right now Apple is saying this isn’t their fault.
+Don’t iPhone users find it strange that you can’t recover all files from iCloud?
+Instead, if an iPhone owner loses or corrupts their phone’s data they’ll have to look for services like iphone data recovery due to Apple’s policies.
+As of late, Apple has been paying a lot of attention to security.
+Therefore, any random mobile repair service would have a hard time fixing the data recovery issue since, without Apple’s certification, no repair service would be able to fix an iPhone’s problem.
+In such cases, finding a certified iPhone Doctor might help you resolve the issue.

 A Chain with Too Many Weak Links

 While no one has figured out exactly how the breach happened, it is looking less like a breach of iCloud itself and more like the iCloud accounts of these celebrities were targeted for hacking.
 One can talk about all the ways that the hacker(s) probably did that, but it all comes back to this – all they need to figure out is the persons password (more on this below).
 And when you have respected (!) outlets like CNN telling people to change their password from “Password” to “Pa$$word” (advice that spawned the hilarious #CNNSecurityTips hashtag), it is no wonder that accounts are still getting breached.
 Because while we security and identity nerds know that passwords must die, regular everyday people still do not (and that’s on us).
 And even if they do understand this, they’re waiting for viable alternatives to show up (that don’t require them to be a techie).
+For businesses, with cases such as the iCloud breach, businesses have a right to be scared of how secure their data will be when using one of these services.
+However, with the rise of cloud security solutions, many businesses are starting to see the benefits of cloud technology as they no longer have to worry about the security of their data.
+Trust In the final step to help you get your servers secure

 Back in 2012 I detailed the anatomy of the Epic Hacking of Mat Honan, and one of the big recommendations in there was the need for these services to protect their accounts using two-factor authentication.
 And the following months saw most of the major services add 2FA to their systems.
 Now, Apple being Apple, they don’t really release a lot of security related information, like how many users have activated 2FA on their accounts.
 But here’s the kicker – it wouldn’t have mattered in this case.